palvisha13/ShopifyDataSciChallenge/index.md

 ### Question 1

-The problem with the average calculated is that it does not account for the total number of each shoe.
-The average calculated is simply the average of the values in the `order_amount` column.
+a.
+The AOV calculated in the question is $3145.13.
+The AOV is calculated by taking the total revenue and dividing by the total number of orders.
+The reason that this provided AOV calculation is much higher than the expected cost of shoes is because it is not the _average cost of shoes_, but rather the _average cost of orders_.
+It does not account for the total number of shoes purchased.
+Instead, it
 ```markdown
 Syntax highlighted code block